omarkhan03/omarkhan03/README.md

 <h1 align="center">Hey, I'm Omar! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"></h1>

-I am an honours BSc student in Computer Science at the University of Calgary, and a human-computer interaction researcher.
-I am driven to push technology in a direction that will allow people to create enriching, impactful, and authentic experiences.
-These are especially important in our current technological landscape, in which AI has been mishandled to pollute our cyberspace with uninspired and inauthentic content.
+I am a Research Associate at the University of Calgary, and a human-computer interaction researcher.
+I graduated with a Bachelor of Science in Computer Science from the University of Calgary.

 My research interests include:
-<br><br>👓 &nbsp; Extended Reality — VR, AR, MR
+<br><br>🥽 &nbsp; Extended Reality — XR, VR, AR
-<br>👥 &nbsp; Intelligent Virtual Agents and Assistants
+<br>👤 &nbsp; Avatars and Virtual Humans
-<br>🫳 &nbsp; Tangible User Interfaces

 Find more info on my [personal webpage](https://okhan.me).